Welcome to the Mizutani lab!

-Another project in our lab uses high resolution imaging of gene expression patterns and clonal analysis tools to visualize the neural stem cell transcriptome with single cell resolution.
+Another project in our lab uses high resolution imaging of gene expression patterns and clonal analysis tools to visualize changes in the aging adult brain with single cell resolution.
 This research is currently funded by the National Institutes of Health, under the NIH Common Fund Single Cell Analysis Program.
-This project is done in collaboration with Dr. Rui Sousa-Neves and Dr. Weihong Guo.
+This project is done in collaboration with Dr. Rui Sousa-Neves (Visit Sousa-Neves lab).

 See our Research projects link for more information.

 Our new students joining the lab in August 2016:

 Luke Stevens is our new PhD student.

 Robert Allen joins our lab as a MS student .

 Our list of Spring 2016 graduations:

 Natalie Worden is attending Vet School at Cornell University.